Install Portfolio-synode

 Download jserv-album-0.7.1.zip or check lastest version at the project’s releas page.

-Unzip in a floder, say, protfolio-synode
+Unzip into a floder, say, protfolio-synode

 Setup Portfolio-synode’s Python module